nystudio107/craft-recipe/docs/docs/index.md

 ### Manually rendering

-If you're not using SEOmatic, Recipe can manually render JSON-LD microdata for you, which allows it to be displayed in the [Google knowledge panel](https://developers.google.com/structured-data/rich-snippets/recipes) for search results:
+If you’re not using SEOmatic, Recipe can manually render JSON-LD microdata for you, which allows it to be displayed in the [Google knowledge panel](https://developers.google.com/structured-data/rich-snippets/recipes) for search results:

 ```twig
 	{{ entry.someRecipe.renderRecipeJSONLD() }}